snitko/currency-rate/README.md

 Usage
 -----
-Basically, all you'll need is to the top level class to fetch any rates you want.
+Basically, all you'll need is to use the top level class to fetch any rates you want.
 For example:

     CurrencyRate.convert('Bitstamp', amount: 5, from: 'BTC', to: 'USD')